Skip to content

 # Uses LOG_LEVEL=info again (step-level doesn't persist)

-Step-level variables support the same features as DAG-level:
+Step-level variables support the same reference-resolution behavior as DAG-level variables:

 yaml